About Lennie & Uschi Rue III

 Always an avid outdoors person, she enjoyed living in the Canadian Rocky Mountains, taking advantage of the unending possibilities of hiking, skiing and camping, whenever possible.

-While Uschi has a degree in Sales and has worked at different jobs in that field, she very much enjoys her work today in wildlife and nature photography.
+Uschi very much enjoys her work today in wildlife and nature photography.
 "Having learned so much about wildlife from Leonard, whom many call a “walking encyclopedia”, I treasure spending many hours with the animals we photograph, while watching and learning more about them."

-Hours later, when we looked at the pictures, we could see that the Red squirrel had been a nursing mommy.
-We only have a few Red squirrels here at our property and she probably was the one we had watched 2 weeks earlier when she was moving her babies, carrying them one by one in her mouth, from a wood pile to a rock den, right close to where the hawk had caught her.
+Hours later, when we looked at the pictures, we could see that the red squirrel had been a nursing mommy.
+We only have a few red squirrels here at our property and she probably was the one we had watched two weeks earlier when she was moving her babies, carrying them one by one in her mouth, from a wood pile to a rock den, right close to where the hawk had caught her.

 Sure enough, the next day, Lennie got fabulous pictures of the little guys, out of the den, feasting on delicious new buds and leaves.
 They returned to their den a few times and soon found our bird feeding shelf and were feasting there too.
-Over the next months, we had great fun watching 4 baby Red squirrels growing into adults.
+Over the next months, we had great fun watching four baby red squirrels growing into young adults.

 I’m glad I wasn’t reading a book in the blind.
 I probably would not have paid attention to the slight noise I heard and this story, thankfully with a good ending, would have never been told.